This article was originally published March 4, 2019.

 Wired Magazine Founder Kevin Kelly once said: “Productivity is the wrong thing to care about in the new economy.
 Productivity is for robots [and machines].”

-I believe he’s only partly right.
-In the modern factory, productivity matters for machines, but it is the primary concern for many people who manage, maintain, and optimize machine productivity.
+But in today’s modern factory, he’s only partly right.
+Yes, productivity matters for machines, but it’s also the primary concern for many people who manage, maintain, and optimize machine productivity.

 In many factories, Total Productive Maintenance (TPM), is used to measure and manage productivity through a human and organizational culture lens.
 TPM is a process-improvement-based methodology concerned with continuously optimizing machine and factory productivity.